Welcome to Hungary

 2 nights in Pecs based on twin sharing basis.

-Tours in Budapest city, Godollo Palace, Empress Sissi, Horsemen Carriage Ride, Siofok's Mineral Museum.
+Excursion to Godollo Palace, Empress Sissi, Horsemen Carriage Ride & Siofok's Mineral Museum on seat in coach.

 Complimentary travel insurance.